lidwinaput/CMA_FinalTerm_Migration/README.md

 Aside from U.S. Political Figures, other political figures from other countries are mentioned, namely Vicente Fox (Mexico), Angela Merkel (Germany), Fidel Castro (Cuba).
 The three political figures have all championed or implemented policies about migration, particularly with the United States.

-For Vicente Fox who was the president of Mexico (2000-2006), together with president George W. Bush, they championed the rights of Mexican migrants in the United States, as they saw the issue as a key to domestic political success (Leiken, 2001).
+For Vicente Fox who was the president of Mexico (2000-2006), together with president George W. Bush, they championed the rights of Mexican migrants in the United States, as they saw the issue as a key to domestic political success (Leiken).

 As for Angela Merkel who was the chancellor of Germany, she was notable for her 'open-door' migration policy back in 2015, accepting over 1 million refugees.
 Although the immigration policy in Germany has changed ever since, when it comes to the topic of migration and the U.S., it is possible that The New York Times did comparison or referring to Angela Merkel for the U.S.' own immigration policy.

 Fidel Castro who was the leader of the Cuban Revolution in 1959, was mentioned often in the articles on migration and the United States.
-This is relatd to the Cuban exodus as a consequence of the revolution, which unleashed the highest refugee influx in United States history, with the amount of estimatedly 1.4 million people fleeing the country (Duany, 2017).
+This is relatd to the Cuban exodus as a consequence of the revolution, which unleashed the highest refugee influx in United States history, with the amount of estimatedly 1.4 million people fleeing the country (Duany).
 Many people relocated, but United States became the top main destination for Cubans ever since then.

 Other names that are mentioned is Bantam (probably referring to the area in Connecticut, U.S.), Brexit, Charles J. Givens (author of a non-migration related book, titled Wealth Without Risk).
 Brexit could be referred when the article covered about migration in the U.S., as it was one of the most defining issue in the UK's referendum on its European Union membership.